inertia666/ReaperFaderportNative/README.md

 Because I do not know of anyone using two Faderports or expect them to understand my view on how they should be controlled, I have released this simplified code.

-If you want more flexibility and customisation, then I recommend using the _Control Surface Integrator_, by _Geoff Waddington_ and installing _Airon's_ Faderport configuration files as a starting point.
+If you want more flexibility and customisation, then I recommend using the _Control Surface Integrator_, by _Geoff Waddington_ and installing _navelpluisje's_ Faderport configuration files as a starting point.
+This is now a very mature CSI implementation of the Faderport and is looking very promising!

-Because the _Control Surface Integrator_ is a stateless design and will only mirror Reaper, it does not really work exactly as I want it to.
+Because the _Control Surface Integrator_ is a stateless design and will only mirror Reaper's views, it does not really work exactly as I want it to.
 This is why I developed a native controller for my own use.
-From my tests with the CSI, it will never work as I would like it to work because of its design ethos.
-This is not a criticism aimed at the CSI because it is a highly ambitious project and cleverly implemented and I myself use it for other DAW controllers.
-I use the CSI to control my _Console One_.
+However, since testing navelpluisje's implementation I will likely move my FP16 to the CSI and retain my FP8 as a stateless controller.

 I do encourage the use of the _Control Surface Integrator_ because it is a very mature project with plenty of contributors and more people to help with your problems.
 It opens up a world of flexibility.
 This driver will also work even with the CSI controller installed (as long as you are not using the CSI to control your Faderport).